 We’ve all grown up reaching for our wide-toothed combs after washing our hair in the shower.
 However, recent hair product innovations have given us more options in the detangling arena, especially for finer hair.
 Brushes that specifically target tangled hair, or detangler brushes, have exploded onto the market, virtually revolutionizing how we deal with caring for fine hair when it’s wet or damp.

-As the best hair brush for fine hair, detangler brush bristles tend to be made of a thin, strong, yet flexible plastic.
-Having flexible bristles is essential for the health of your hair.
-This is because it will move around the individual hairs not make the hairs move around the bristle.
-This keeps the bristles from getting caught and pulling on the strands which can be damaging.
+As the best hair brush for fine hair, detangler brush bristles tend to be made of a thin, strong yet flexible plastic.
+Having flexible bristles is essential for the health of your hair, as it has more “give” on the strands that prevents bristles from tugging too much, which can be damaging.

 Shorter, specially-formulated, super flexible plastic bristles unravel knots without pulling on strands, thus minimizing breakage.
 For extra protection, a leave-in conditioner or detangling agent such as Dove Quench Absolute Leave-in Detangler can minimize friction and lubricate the hair shaft, accelerating the process.
 These products can also coat your strands to protect them, and leave your hair slippier so knots will untangle easier.
 Always use a detangler brush working from the very ends of your hair upwards.
 This allows you to take out any knots without making more knots in the process.
 Slowly brush your hair until you have brushed through all of your hair for knot-free strands.

 Thicker hair benefits from brushes with synthetic bristles, like nylon, to remove knots.
 They bend easily and manage to get to deeper tangles near the root with minimal to no breakage.
 When priming hair for a blowout, brush through some styling oil, such as Suave Professionals Moroccan Infusion Styling Oil, using a nylon brush before exposing your locks to heat.